 Q: How do I apply?

-A: Please electronically submit a cover letter and resume, with the details, and within the timeframe indicated above, to one of the addresses in the Contact Information section.
+A: Please electronically submit a cover letter and resume, in one document, with the details, and within the timeframe indicated above, to one of the addresses in the Contact Information section.
 We look forward to hearing from you!